visier/connector-python/README.md

 * That user's password

 ## Example
+**Note that the `examples` in this repository are not included in the `visier-connector` package** Instead, these `examples` should be copied into a sample application or the example queries can be run with a test script in this repository as per the snippets below.

 This connector was authored with [Pandas](https://pandas.pydata.org/) in mind.

 A small set of example queries have been provided.
 Generally, Visier Query API queries fall into one of two categories:
 1. **Detail query** - These queries produce tabular results from underlying individual analytic objects.
 The shape of the result is inherently tabular with each table attribute represented as a column in the result set.
 Detail queries are often referred to as `list` or even `drill-through` queries.
 This query provides a detailed, non-aggregated view of the underlying analytical objects.
 1. **Aggregate query** - These queries aggregate metric values.
 They do so along the axes defined for the query and they produce multi-dimensional cell sets by default However, by providing an `Accept` header whose first value is either `application/jsonlines` or `text/csv`, the server will flatten the cell set into a tabular format when building the response.